shauryac/Software-QA-test-scripts/README.md

 # Software-QA-test-scripts
-Test scripts for different mobile apps(android).
+Test scripts for different web and mobile apps(android).
 Used data-driven, object-oriented approach and programmatic validations while designing and executing of the test cases.

 #Zomato app Test Automation